 Communication between parents and school is a high priority at DAA.
 Parents will receive notices throughout the year about school events as well as the Spots, a school-wide weekly newsletter sent by email.
-Information is also available on our website at www.gemsdaa.net.
+Information is also available on our website at www.dubaiacademy.org and Edline.